wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 ## Paysafecard

-Currently, it is not possible to test with Paysafecard.
+It is not possible to test with Paysafecard.

 If you have any questions, please contact <integration@multisafepay.com>